microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Data and Intelligence Metrics
 Recommendations from ryandemo:
-- How many buttons included correlated to criticality of status message
+- How many buttons included correlated to severity of status message
 - Track popularity of each layout mode
-- Average length of time the notifications display on screen until dismissal, correlated to criticality
+- Average length of time the notifications display on screen until dismissal, correlated to severity
 - How often color and/or icon customization Occurs
 - How often multiple information bars appear at once and the typical distribution